F4B123/project/README.md

 - [ ] Implement a promise method for retrieving any kind of value on every component (both functional and class syntax)

 # Day 3-4 Activities
+implemented and changed the life-cycle of Post.js

+# Activites
+- [x] Implement a router file
+- [x] Render at least two views, and link them using routing.